mynameistony/youtube-download/README.md

 	Change the "DocumentRoot" directive to point to the package

+6. Restart the web server
+	`sudo service apache2 restart`

+7. Point your browser to 'localhost' or the servers IP address and enjoy :)

 **Notes:

 	-Steps 3 & 4 are so the songs/videos are downloaded as your user and you don't need to deal with weird permissions later on.